Recurrence statistics for the space of Interval Exchange maps and the Teichm\"uller flow on the space of translation surfaces: Statistical properties of the Teichm uller flow

-Notice that the latter statement is nothing more than a rephrasing of the result due to the structure of the suspension flows as first returns.
-This result is contained in Proposition~\ref{prop:restrict T2 flow}; in particular, the smoothness condition is given there.
+This result is contained in Theorem~\ref{prop:restrict T2 flow}; in particular, the smoothness condition is given there.
 We prove in the following subsection that this condition is indeed satisfied for a natural family of sets, namely nested balls.

 Recall that $B$ is partitioned (almost everywhere) into sets $\{B_k\}_k$.
 For $i\in \N_0$, define